Monday, 4 November 2024

 The ancient market town where our grandson has bought his home is 30 miles away from where I lived, but it was a very important town re: silk weaving.
 There are still several Heritage silk mills and many terraces of silk weavers cottages, all of which brought wealth to the town.
 This knowledge re: the silk weaving helps to bring more relevance to the Jacques family story.
 My grandson has discovered that a young women born in his town, married a man called John Jacques and that they were the parents of my maternal grandmother.
 They are my great grandparents, and my grandson's great great great grandparents.

-Importantly he has also managed traced the name back to three more generations, and is hopeful that he will find more information by subscribing to an Ancestry website.
+Importantly he has also traced our Jacques family name back to three more generations, and is very hopeful that he will find more information by subscribing to the Ancestry website.

 🌳🌳🌳🌳🌳🌳🌳🌳🌳🌳🌳🌳🌳🌳